Yes, it’s true: we are chicken mad here at Sampsons Farm!

 Eliza, our daughter, was given a five pound note by her grandfather to buy some chickens this spring.
 The local breeder doesn’t sell birds; only fertilised eggs to be incubated or sat on by a motherly hen until they hatch.
 So Tim the Old English Game Cockerel arrived here as a little eggs in a box of six “lucky dip “ fertilised eggs.
 On of our Pekin bantam hens obligingly kept it warm for 21 days and out popped Little Tim!

 Tim thought he was a human for the first six months of his life, and used to have his breakfast of corn with the other chickens in the morning, and then do the rounds of the guest rooms in the hope of a few of the complimentary biscuits and a bit of intelligent conversation.
-Owner Nigel asked Sarah if she could immortalise him in a watercolour portrait, as Tim was so friendly as a “teenager” that he would veer dangerously close to the ravening jaws of the dogs belonging to the dog walkers who come for lunch and coffee here.
+Hotel manager Nigel asked Sarah if she could immortalise him in a watercolour portrait, as Tim was so friendly as a “teenager” that he would veer dangerously close to the ravening jaws of the dogs belonging to the dog walkers who come for lunch and coffee here.
 Hence Tiny Tim’s portrait on our pound note.

 Since he has matured, he now prefers his chicken girlfriends, unfortunately for us, but perhaps safer for him….